(Day 26): Keep Your Worries in Perspective by Counting Your Blessings

 - I’m thankful for my three sweet children who, although have given me a few gray hairs, their cuddles make everything worth it.

-- I’m thankful for the way God speaks to me through butterflies, His Word, and prayer.
+- I’m thankful for the way God speaks to me personally through His Word, and prayer.

-- I’m thankful that having “mom” status and being a “writer” I can justify wearing yoga pants all day (because they are OH.
+- I’m thankful that having the “mom” status and being a “writer,” I can easily justify wearing yoga pants all day (because they are OH.
 SO.
 COMFY!)